top of page

 This information can help you to build trust with your new hamster.

-3. GET A LITTLE ROUTINE GOING
+3. ESTABLISH A ROUTINE

 Hint: Rubbing some of the nesting and/or bedding substrate on your body will help her become familiar with your scent.

-5. NEVER PUNISH YOUR HAMSTER
+5. DO NOT PUNISH YOUR HAMSTER

 Hayley Thea Ittmann with Rosemary

-USEFUL TAMING TUTORIALS
+OTHER TAMING GUIDES & TUTORIALS

 BE AWARE THAT YOU COULD GET BITTEN DURING THE EARLY STAGES OF TAMING!
 For bad bites, refer to advice on the Health Page.